aJanker/TypeChef-Sampling-SQLite/README.md

 # TypeChef Analysis of SQLite

-Contains various scripts to run static analysis and sampling strategies with TypeChef on Linux.
+Contains various scripts to run static analysis and sampling strategies with TypeChef on SQLite.

 The setup requires multiple steps.
 Contact me if there are any issues.